-The Environmental Protection Agency has highlighted, as a key concern, the national decline in high status waters over the past two decades.
-There are currently no sites designated as high quality by the Environmental Protection Agency in the Neagh Bann IRBD.
+The Environmental Protection Agency has highlighted, as a key concern, the decline in high status waters over the past two decades.
+According to the 2009 Environmental Protection Agency indicators report the number of high quality river sites, nationally, has almost halved over the last 20 years and the North Western IRBD is one of the districts that has seen the greatest decline in high quality river sites.